Certificate or Associate of Science in Medical Assisting

 Applications to the MA certificate program must be received by the Office of Admissions by June 15.
 Your admission into this program is on a competitive basis, so early application is encouraged.
 Following general College admission, students may enroll in Liberal Arts and Science (LAS) courses in the School of Liberal Arts and Sciences prior to admission into the MA program.

-You need to successfully complete one year high school (or college equivalent) algebra I, biology and English coursework before admission.
+You need to successfully complete one year high school (or college equivalent) math, biology and English coursework before admission.
 Students are encouraged to take LAS courses at Mercy College to meet any unmet program requirements above.

 You will experience direct patient contact during your clinical experience (called practicums) within Mercy Clinics.
 You will also work at many other leading health care providers in central Iowa to gain hands-on learning throughout your course of study.